-Because on a cold January day in 2017 on the north coast of Oregon, Charity watched helplessly, frantically as her husband and three-year-old son were swept out to sea by a sneaker wave.
+Because on a cold January day in 2017 on the north coast of Oregon, Charity watched helplessly, frantically as her husband and three-year-old son were snatched out to sea by a sneaker wave.

 I can’t begin to comprehend the intelligence it’s taken to achieve these educational honors … but way beyond that, the grit it’s taken for Charity to move forward with life after such shattering and irreversible losses.

 And yet, here she is, turning a corner of sorts.

-Graduating with honors after a grueling four years of all-night study sessions and research and a prestigious NASA internship.
+Graduating after a grueling four years of late-night study sessions and research and a prestigious NASA internship.

 Moving away from Oregon, where she lived with her husband, Jayson, and son, Woody, with so many rippling memories of hiking, and camping, and snow-shoeing, and dipping in snowmelt creeks, and volunteering at the university’s observatory that sets on a lonely hill in central Oregon; moving away from classmates and research-mates and a mentor, Dr. Fisher, who has been remarkably supportive on so many levels.

 Dr. Fisher and Charity (photo: Marlys)

-Just so you know, turning corners isn’t about putting closure to or leaving anything behind; it’s about adding new chapters to our stories — in Charity’s case, adding new colleagues and a new mentor and new opportunities and new knowledge to what she’s already attained; adding new friends and new adventures in a desert region featuring saguaro cacti and wildflowers and gorgeous, barren mountains, different from the impossibly-green, tall-treed mountains of Oregon.
+Just so you know, turning corners isn’t about putting closure to or leaving anything behind; it’s about adding new chapters to our stories — in Charity’s case, adding new colleagues and a new mentor and new opportunities and new knowledge to what she’s already attained; adding new friends and new adventures in a desert region featuring saguaro cacti and wildflowers and gorgeous, craggy mountains, different from the impossibly-green, tall-treed mountains of Oregon.

-It’s about taking Jayson and Woody with her as she steps forward into a new season, continuing to process the grief—for there is still grief and trauma, because it’s not been that long since her entire family vanished in front of her eyes.
+It’s about taking Jayson and Woody with her as she steps forward into a new season, continuing to process the grief—for there is still grief and trauma, because it’s not been that long since her entire family was swept away in front of her eyes.